 2. Observe behavior

-Your goal is to see how a conversation turns based on the customers’ physical reactions to your employees.
+You aim to see how a conversation turns based on the customers’ physical reactions to your employees.

-Is their body language saying leave me alone?
+- Is their body language saying leave me alone?

-Does it show impatience?
+- Does it show impatience?

-Was the customer ready to buy but something turned them off?
+- Was the customer ready to buy, but something turned them off?

-3. Listen to the back and forth of conversation
+3. Listen to the back-and-forth of conversations

 Is the employee interaction more about themselves or the customer?
 While the definition of pushy may seem to vary, it is fairly easy to view.
 There is a difference between leading a customer to options and bullying them.
 Acting as an impartial observer will help you craft your coaching questions.